 In 2013, vulnerable roadway users were 20 percent of the total number of fatalities.
 Motorcycle, pedestrian, and bicycle fatalities all decreased in 2013 by 29 percent, 13 percent, and 33 percent respectively.
 Motorcycle fatalities in 2013 were the lowest since 2004.
+Early indications for 2014 are mixed with motorcycle fatalities up, pedestrian fatalities down and bicycle having no fatalities.

 Serious injury data for 2013 are still incomplete.
 Motorcycle and bicycle serious injuries are showing a downward trend while pedestrian serious injuries appear to have increased from 2012 to 2013.
+When comparing very preliminary serious injury data for the first quarter of 2014 to 2013, motorcycle, pedestrian and bicycle injuries decreased.